A Multimessenger Search for the Supermassive Black Hole Binary in 3C 66B with the Parkes Pulsar Timing Array: Results

 The results are shown in Figure \ref{fig:MassPosteriors}.
 When only the Earth term is modeled in our analysis, we find an upper limit of $\mathcal{M} < 8.25 \times 10^{8}~M_\odot$ at 95\% credibility.
-When including the pulsar term, we find a more constraining limit, $\mathcal{M} < 6.05 \times 10^{8}~M_\odot$.
-For comparison, we show the value from the EM model from~\citet{IguchiOkuda2010}, ($7.9^{+3.8}_{-4.5}$)$\times10^{-8}$ $M_{\odot}$.
+When including the pulsar term, we find a more constraining limit, $\mathcal{M} < 6.90 \times 10^{8}~M_\odot$.
+For comparison, we show the value from the EM model from~\citet{IguchiOkuda2010}, $(7.9^{+3.8}_{-4.5})\times10^{8}$ $M_{\odot}$.
 Our limits are not below the prediction of the EM model.
 Therefore, we cannot rule it out.
-However, the tightest upper limit calculated rules out 53\% of the uncertainty region of the EM-model.
-For consistency with~\citet{ng12_allsky_cw,ng15_cw_targeted}, we also obtain a posterior by reweighting our posteriors to a uniform prior in linear space $\pi(\mathcal{M})=\mathcal{U}(10^{7.5},10^{9.5})~[M_\odot]$.
+However, the tightest upper limit calculated rules out 58\% of the uncertainty region of the EM-model.
+For consistency with~\cite{ng12_allsky_cw} and \cite{ng15_cw_targeted}, we also obtain a posterior by reweighting our posteriors to a uniform prior in linear space $\pi(\mathcal{M})=\mathcal{U}(10^{7.5},10^{9.5})~[M_\odot]$.
 While not matching astrophysical expectations for the SMBHB mass function, this presents the most conservative limits.
-With this prior, we report an upper limit at $95\%$ credibility to be $\mathcal{M} < 11.06 \times 10^{8} ~M_\odot$ for the Earth term and $\mathcal{M} < 9.55\ \times 10^{8} ~M_\odot$ when the pulsar term is included.
-Our limits are a factor of 2.73 lower compared to~\citet{ng11_3c66b}, a factor of 2.21 lower compared to~\citet{ng12_allsky_cw}, and the same as in~\citet{ng15_cw_targeted}.
+With this prior, we report an upper limit at $95\%$ credibility to be $\mathcal{M} < 11.06 \times 10^{8} ~M_\odot$ for the Earth term and $\mathcal{M} < 10.63\ \times 10^{8} ~M_\odot$ when the pulsar term is included.
+We find a 16\% improvement in the chirp mass upper limit when including the pulsar term.
+This difference is on the larger end of the 5-15\% improvement found in previous studies \citep{CharisiTaylor2024, ZhuWen2016}, which compare cases where the signal is detected with a signal-to-noise ratio between 5 and 15.
+Upper limits use information from the tail of the distribution, whereas detections use the bulk of the distribution, which may explain the larger improvement when including the pulsar term in this work.
+Our limits are a factor of 1.55 lower compared to~\citet{ng11_3c66b}, a factor of 1.33 lower compared to~\citet{ng12_allsky_cw}, and similar to~\citet{ng15_cw_targeted}.

-We also report the result of our reanalysis of the 3-mm data from~\cite{IguchiOkuda2010}.
-Following the methodology in Section~\ref{sec:method:3mm}, we obtain a posterior on the log-10 chirp mass of the SMBHB at 3C~66B.
+We also report the result of our reanalysis of the 3 mm data from~\cite{IguchiOkuda2010}.
+Following the methodology in Section~\ref{sec:method:3mm}, we obtain a posterior on the log-10 chirp mass of the SMBHB in 3C~66B.
 It is shown as the black shaded area in Figure~\ref{fig:MassPosteriors}.
-The posterior is skewed towards higher masses, consistently with the uncertainties reported in~\cite{IguchiOkuda2010} and presented in Table~\ref{tab:3c66b}.
+The posterior is skewed toward higher masses, consistently with the uncertainties reported in~\cite{IguchiOkuda2010} and presented in Table~\ref{tab:3c66b}.